An overview on curve semistable and numerically flat Higgs bundles: Properties of H-nef and H-nflat Higgs bundles

 $\fE$ is a stable Higgs bundle, because there are no subbundles of positive degree preserved by $\varphi$.
 Indeed, let $L$ be a line subbundle of $E$ then $L$ is either $K^{-\frac{1}{2}}$ or $K^{\frac{1}{2}}$.
 Since

 $L$ destabilizes $E$ if and only if $L=K^{\frac{1}{2}}$.
 However $K^{\frac{1}{2}}$ does not destabilize $\fE$, because this is not $\varphi$-invariant.
-Furthermore, since $\deg(\fE)=0$ then $\fE$ is H-nflat by Lemma \ref{lem2.2}.\ref{lem2.2.a}; but the underlying vector bundle is unstable hence it is not nflat (see lemma \ref{lem2.2}.\ref{lem2.2.b}). {$\triangle$} \end{enumerate} \end{examples} The category of H-ample Higgs bundles over $X$ has been studied in \cite{B:C:GO}, hence I remind there for any details.
+Furthermore, since $\deg(\fE)=0$ then $\fE$ is H-nflat by Lemma \ref{lem2.2}.\ref{lem2.2.a}; but the underlying vector bundle is unstable hence it is not nflat (see lemma \ref{lem2.2}.\ref{lem2.2.b}). {$\triangle$} \end{enumerate} \end{examples} The category of H-ample Higgs bundles over $X$ has been studied in \cite{B:C:GO}, hence I refer the reader to there for any further detail.